robaone/source-pub/docs/technical_plans/0001-practical-email-management/practical-email-management.md

 You can find the glossary [here](https://github.com/robaone/source-pub/blob/main/glossary.md) in case a term in this technical plan is unfamiliar

 - git-flow: A Git branching model that involves the use of feature branches.
-It is described [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow)
+It is described at https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow
+- Apps Script: A cloud-based JavaScript plantform.
+More details can be found at https://developers.google.com/apps-script/
+- clasp: Command line tools to enable local development of Apps Script projects: More details can be found at https://github.com/google/clasp

 ## Technical Risks / Assumptions